rayappen/githubTraining/README.md

 #third update

-this is just for making changes, so that it cann be added in the new branch
+this is just for making changes, so that it cann be added in the new branch, just breaking the file to cause git merge